bluescarni/tanuki/doc/ref_interface.rst

-To begin with, the arrow operator ``->`` is usually associated with pointers, but, as we mentioned :ref:`previously <hello_world>`, the :cpp:class:`wrap` class employs *value* semantics and not pointer semantics.
+To begin with, the arrow operator ``->`` is usually associated with pointers, but, as we mentioned :ref:`previously <hello_world>`, the :cpp:class:`wrap` class employs by default *value* semantics and not pointer semantics.
 Although the usage of the arrow operator with value semantics is not unprecedented (e.g., see `std::optional <https://en.cppreference.com/w/cpp/utility/optional>`__), it may be a source of confusion.